mixticninja/mindmark/README.md

 ## Contact

-For questions or feedback, please contact [your contact information].
+For questions or feedback, please contact [mixticstudiopro@gmail.com].

----

-mindmark is continuously evolving.
-Stay tuned for exciting new features as we expand the platform's capabilities!